Slot Fairness and Random Results

 Casinos cannot change the RTP at will

-To preserve the integrity of their business, all legally operating casinos would subject their slots to frequent audits.
-The tests are conducted by independent testing agencies like Technical Systems Testing (TST), eCOGRA, and iTech Labs.
+In order to preserve the integrity of their business, all legally operating casinos subject their slots to frequent audits.
+The tests are carried out by independent testing agencies such as Technical Systems Testing (TST), eCOGRA, and iTech Labs.

-These companies offer a broad range of consulting and testing services, including RNG evaluations which involve hundreds of thousands of spins.
-The outcomes are then analyzed to ensure the slots indeed live up to their expected theoretical return percentages.
+These companies provide a broad range of consulting and testing services, including RNG evaluations that involve hundreds of thousands of spins.
+The results are then analyzed to confirm the slots actually deliver their expected theoretical return percentages.

-It is essential to specify that these percentages correspond to an average achieved over a significant number of spins and not each time a given person plays the machine.
-According to the UK Gambling Commission, the average return percentage is measured over 10,000 or 100,000 spins, often even more.
+It is important to note that these percentages represent an average achieved over a large number of spins and not each time an individual plays the machine.
+According to the UK Gambling Commission, the average return percentage is calculated over 10,000 or 100,000 spins, and often even more.

 View more...